NativeScript/nativescript-cli/README.md

 ## Create Project

-To create a new hybrid project from the default template, run the following command.
+To create a new cross-platform project from the default template, run the following command.

 ```Shell
 tns create MyApp
 ```

-To create a new hybrid project from an existing NativeScript project, run the following command.
+To create a new cross-platform project from an existing NativeScript project, run the following command.

 ```Shell
 tns create MyApp --copy-from <Directory>